Landed Cost: What It Is and Why You Need to Calculate It

 Improving your landed costs with ShipBob

-ShipBob helps direct-to-consumer (DTC) brands reduce their landed costs by storing inventory closer to end customers, using our negotiated shipping rates, and gaining insights into supply chain optimisations to continuously improve your ecommerce fulfilment strategy and operations.
+ShipBob helps direct-to-consumer (DTC) brands reduce their landed costs by storing inventory closer to end customers, using our negotiated shipping rates, and gaining insights into supply chain optimizations to continuously improve your ecommerce fulfilment strategy and operations.

 ShipBob’s advanced software helps us quickly understand shipping costs and how to improve shipping times by being closer to where our customers are.”